adolfousier/neura-hustle-tracker/README.md

 - **Computer**: Windows 10+, macOS 10.15+, or Linux with a desktop
 - **Space**: About 500MB for Docker and dependencies
 - **Permissions**:
+  - **macOS**: Terminal application needs the following permissions (daemon binary itself does NOT need permissions):
+    - Accessibility
-  - macOS needs Screen Recording permission
+    - Screen & System Audio Settings
+    - Input Monitoring
+  - **Windows**: Works out of the box
-  - Linux needs a desktop environment (GNOME, KDE, etc.)
+  - **Linux**: Needs a desktop environment (GNOME, KDE, etc.)

-  - Windows works out of the box
+  **Note**: On macOS/Windows, the daemon runs in the background without needing permissions.
+The **Terminal application** itself needs the permissions listed above to monitor your system properly.

 ## Special Notes